pyrocko/pyrocko/doc/tutorials/plotting.rst

 :py:class:`pyrocko.gf.seismosizer.DoubleDCSource` (lower right).

-Creating the beachball this ways allows for finer control over their location based on their size and allows for a round beachball if the axis are not 1:1.
+Creating the beachball this ways allows for finer control over their location based on their size (in display units) which allows for a round beachball even if the axis are not 1:1.

 ::